The Private Wealth & Private Client Review: France

 Life insurance provides protection against income tax while the funds remain invested, as well as significant income tax reductions when the owner of the policy decides to withdraw funds.
 Life insurance can also be used as a planning tool to reduce exposure to wealth tax.

-Last, sums passing to an insurance beneficiary on the death of the owner are not subject to inheritance tax (except as regards premiums paid by the policyholder after his or her 70th birthday), but rather to a flat 20 per cent tax up to €700,000 and 31.25 per cent above that amount, assuming that the share received by each beneficiary exceeds €152,500.
-This rate applies irrespective of whether the policyholder is a French tax resident or not.
+Finally, sums passing to an insurance beneficiary on the death of the owner are not subject to inheritance tax (except as regards premiums paid by the policyholder after his or her 70th birthday), but rather to a flat 20 per cent tax up to €700,000 and 31.25 per cent above that amount, assuming that the share received by each beneficiary exceeds €152,500.
+This rate applies irrespective of whether the policyholder is a French tax resident.

 iii Key aspects of regulation of service providers dealing with private wealth